-Absence among disadvantaged pupils was 6.2% higher than their peers in 2021/22 and persistent absence 14.3% higher.
-We recognise this gap is too large which is why raising the attendance of our disadvantaged pupils is a focus of our current plan.
+Absence among disadvantaged pupils was 3.2% higher than their peers in 2022/23 which is a 50% decrease in the difference compared to the academic year 21/22.
+Persistent absence for disadvantaged pupils is 20% higher than their peers in 2022/23.
+Whilst there have been improvements, we recognise this gap is still too large which is why raising the attendance of our disadvantaged pupils is a focus of our current plan.